cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 <summary>IPsec tunnel</summary>
 <div>

-Create a `POST` request [using the API](/api/operations/magic-ipsec-tunnels-create-ipsec-tunnels) to create an IPsec tunnel.
+1. Create a `POST` request [using the API](/api/operations/magic-ipsec-tunnels-create-ipsec-tunnels) to create an IPsec tunnel.
 You will need your [API Key](/fundamentals/api/get-started/keys/#view-your-global-api-key).

+Note that in example below, replay protection is disabled by default.
+You can enable it with the flag `"replay_protection": true`, if the devices you use do not support disabling this feature.
+If you have already created IPsec tunnels, update them with a [`PUT` request](https://developers.cloudflare.com/api/operations/magic-ipsec-tunnels-update-ipsec-tunnel).<br> Refer to Refer to [Anti-replay protection]($9) for more information on this topic.

 Example: